ayalaco/Web_scraping_with_Scrapy/amazon/Tutorial.md

 XPath is a language used to identify parts in an XML document (but works with HTML as well).
 CSS is a language used to apply styles to HTML documents.
 Both are equally useful for identifying relevent sections in a web page.The choice of using xpath or css depends on whether the user is more familiar with XPath expressions or with CSS.

 To those who are familiar with neither and/or are short on time, this chrome extension, https://selectorgadget.com/, is a useful tool that will find the css/xpath expression for you just by clicking on the desired content in the web page.
+That said, I do recommend obtaining even just a passing familiarity.

 Both the xpath() and css() methods return a list of selectors.
 Each selector in the list references a section of the document that matches the css/xpath expression.
 In order to access the textual data within these selectors, we need to use the selector **get()** or **getall()** methods. **get()** will return the textual contant of the first match (or None if there is no match), and **getall()** will return a list of all the results.